niyunsheng/sliding-window-viz-3D/README.md

 # Sliding Window Visualization

-An interactive visualization tool for understanding sliding window attention patterns across 1D, 2D, and 3D spaces.
-This tool helps you intuitively explore how tokens are distributed in 3D sparse attention mechanisms and design effective sparse attention patterns for your models.
+An interactive visualization tool for understanding sliding window attention patterns across 1D, 2D, and 3D spaces. 🔍

+**Why this tool?** While 1D sliding window is intuitive, 2D/3D cases are tricky—spatially adjacent tokens may be far apart in memory, and memory-adjacent tokens may be far apart spatially.
+This visualization clarifies the mapping and helps you design effective sparse attention patterns for multi-dimensional data like images or videos.

 ![demo](./assets/demo.jpg)